 Your health and safety remains our number one priority.

-Volunteer hour requirement is suspended until October 1, 2020.
+Volunteer hour requirement is suspended until December 31, 2020.
 Volunteers may report less than 24 hours of volunteer time to retain certification.
 Please report whatever hours you do complete!
 Note the change in date to reflect the new Master Gardener Year.
 We will begin reporting on a calendar year in 2021.

 For the latest information on COVID-19, visit the Wisconsin Department of Health Services and your county health department.